 The facial plastic surgeon often uses the minimum laser intensity possible.
 The low intensity requires many treatments.
 However, the low intensity also preserves as much of the healthy tissue as possible.
 This produces an aesthetically pleasing result.
 Many of these laser surgeries are performed as outpatient treatments in hospitals or offices.

-New Lasers– There are constant technologic advances which lead to even new applications of future generations of lasers.
+New Lasers — There are constant technological advances which lead to even new applications of future generations of lasers.
 Please ask your doctor to discuss the latest advances with you.

 Understanding the Surgery

-After your surgeon has indicated that a laser can be helpful in the surgery, your surgeon will explain the laser of choice and what can be accomplished.
+After Dr. Ducic has indicated that a laser can be helpful in the surgery, he will explain the laser of choice and what can be accomplished.
 As with all surgery, the laser has its limitations.
 Often the results are spectacular.
 Your surgeon will give you the best judgment for the particular procedure.

 Some surgeons may use local anesthetics to numb the treated area before the surgery.
 Surgery can sometimes be done in the surgeon’s office; other times the surgeries are performed in outpatient facilities at a clinic or hospital.
 Your surgeon will decide on the appropriate method, dictated by the nature of the surgery.

 Because safety is a major component of laser use, your surgeon will describe safety precautions before the surgery.
 If you are treated with a local anesthetic, you will be required to wear protective glasses or goggles during laser use.